I opened my eyes for the first time, and saw from one end of the universe to the other.

 Yet one week later it was all gone.

-The absence alone can be disconcerting.
+The absence alone was disconcerting.

 You need to rebuild your identity from scratch.
 You don’t recognize this enlightened person in the mirror.
 You don’t know how to handle this freedom.